Clinton-Davis/focus_fitness/README.md

 - Image on the left
 - Name
 - Prince
-- Quantity and quantity adjuster - Here you see the quantity of a product, if you have want to adjust or remove the product.
+- Quantity and quantity adjuster - Here you see the quantity of a product, if you want to adjust, or remove the product.

 The Order Summary is below the products list and hold all the financial details of the order: